sailro/EscapeFromTarkov-Trainer/README.md

         var offset = player.Transform.position - door.transform.position;
         var sqrLen = offset.sqrMagnitude;

-        // only unlock if near player, else you'll get a ban from BattlEye if you brute-force-unlock all doors if (sqrLen <= 20.0f)
+        // only unlock if near player, else you'll get a ban if you brute-force-unlock all doors if (sqrLen <= 20.0f)
             door.DoorState = EDoorState.Shut;
     }